Bylaws of the Security Industry Association

 Section M. Removal

-A Director may be removed from office for cause by a vote of a majority of the Directors present at any regular or special meeting if he or she has failed to attend any three duly called meetings of the Board during his or her term of office without excuse as required in Article III, Section H of these Bylaws, or if he or she shall fails to attend any two consecutive committee meetings duly called by him or her or by other Members of the committee, or if in the sole discretion and judgment of the Board, he or she, whether by commission or omission, acts in a way that interferes with or is detrimental to the reputation or orderly management of the Corporation, or the maintenance of discipline therein.
+A Director may be removed from office for cause by a vote of a majority of the Directors present at any regular or special meeting if he or she has failed to attend any three duly called meetings of the Board during his or her term of office without excuse as required in Article III, Section H of these Bylaws, or if he or she shall fail to attend any two consecutive committee meetings duly called by him or her or by other Members of the committee, or if in the sole discretion and judgment of the Board, he or she, whether by commission or omission, acts in a way that interferes with or is detrimental to the reputation or orderly management of the Corporation, or the maintenance of discipline therein.
 A Director also may be removed without cause when the removal is approved by a majority of the Members.

 Section N. Vacancies on the Board